novix-sa/Pyplan/docs/Quick Start.md

 # **Quick Start**
+## **Pyplan running on Desktop**
+In case you installed Pyplan in your computer, as soon as launching pyplan you will reach the followi
 ## **Login**
 Pyplan cloud environment runs at [https://my.pyplan.com](https://my.pyplan.com) You can login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).